snowplow/documentation/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/index.md

 This section aims to give an overview of Snowplow events.
 It lists the available data types and links to the tracking and modeling documentation for them.
+If you are interested in an overview of the properties in the atomic events table, [please refer to this page](/docs/understanding-your-pipeline/canonical-event/index.md).

 ## Custom events and context entities